 Residential Life at Tabor

-Tabor’s small dormitories form the foundation of our boarding community.
+Tabor’s small dormitories form the foundation of our boarding school life.
 To ensure that everyone is known, our largest dormitory has just thirty-two students.
 At least four adults serve as houseparents in each dormitory, mentoring, supervising, and supporting the students in their dormitories.
-The benefit of the camaraderie that is created between students and adults extends to classrooms and the playing fields.
+The benefit of the camaraderie that is created between students and adults through dorm life extends to classrooms and the playing fields.
 Another layer of oversight is performed by student proctors selected and trained by the Deans.
 These student leaders help with check-ins and dorm activities but most importantly serve as role models and sounding boards for their peers.

 Tabor’s boarding tradition reaches back to its founding in 1876.
 Since then, the dormitories have both honored and updated traditions: One dorm is famous for its fireside chats at ten o’clock, even though the fireplace itself no longer exists; another enjoys houseparent-led dorm walks to see the stars—and, once, to watch the launch of the Minotaur I from Virginia; still another dorm likes karaoke, holding sing-offs in its common room after study hall and before bedtime; every dorm loves to celebrate birthdays—and each does so uniquely, some with cake, some with s’mores, all with singing.
 Read more about our dorm traditions.